woocommerce/woocommerce/readme.txt

 * Feature - Added link on purchased products list on orders screen.
 * Fix - When 'hide out of stock products' is disabled, out of stock variations / attributes are now visible.
 * Fix - Fix cart coupon on-sale checks for variations.
+* Tweak - All frontend styles and email styles have been improved.
 * Tweak - Double the default product image dimensions.
 * Tweak - Added refunds to Sales by Date report.
 * Tweak - Updated prevent_caching() method to work if a cart/checkout page isn't set.